OdedMous/Medical-Text-Classification/README.md

 **(3-4) Prototype Selection** <br/>
 In this phase, K prototypes are extracted from the training set.
 As the autores of [1] stated, it is not practical to take every sample in the training as a prototype.
 Alternatively, m centroids for each category separately are computed by clustering technique.
 This reduces the prototype list from the size of the training sample (K=n) to K=m*C (C=number of categories).
 I chose K-means for the clustering algorithm.

 In order to represent the training samples as vectors for the clustering algorithm, the authors in [1] used the pixel vector of each image.
-In this project, I utilize the embedding layers of the trained SNN to retrieve the feature vectors of every training sample.
+In this project, I utilize the **embedding layers** (???) of the trained SNN to retrieve the feature vectors of every training sample.

 **(5) Projection in the Dissimilarity Space** <br/>
 In this phase the data is projected into dissimilarity space.
-In order to obtain the representation of a sample in the dissimilarity space,we calculate the  similarity between the sample and the selected set of prototypes P=p1,...pk, which resulting in a dissimilarity vector: <br/>
+In order to obtain the representation of a sample in the dissimilarity space, we calculate the similarity between the sample and the selected set of prototypes P=p1,...pk, which resulting in a dissimilarity vector: <br/>
 F(x)=[d(x,pi),d(x,pi+1),...,d(x,pk)] <br/>
 The similarity among a sample and a prototype d(x,y) is obtained using the trained SNN.

 **(6) SVM Classifiers** <br/>
-In this phase an ensemble of SVMs are trained using a One-Against-All approach: For each category an SVM is trained to discriminate between this category and all the other categories put together.
-The sample is then assigned to the category that gives the highest confidence score.
+In this phase an ensemble of SVMs are trained using a One-Against-All approach: For each category an SVM classifier is trained to discriminate between this category and all the other categories put together.
+A sample is then assigned to the category that gives the highest confidence score.
 The inputs for the classifiers are the projected train data.

 ## Sieamese Neural Network